Heart pain symptoms are common in anxiety sufferers where no heart failure exists. This is a clear demonstration of mind over matter.

 If that is the case, then perhaps there are strong connections between mental health and physical health that we’re yet to discover or accept.
 Considering the large number of studies being done on the human brain, these beliefs are given a bit more credence.
 After all, if we’re studying it, there must be a reason, correct?

 For example, many anxiety sufferers also report heart pain symptoms where no heart failure exists.
-They often consult cardiologists online in the hope that they can find a solution to the issue.
+They often consult cardiologists in the hope that they can find a solution to the issue.

 Could dangerous and invasive procedures be avoided?